shoepaladin/kiwi-cup/clocktimer/README.md

 ## ✨ Features

+* **Widget:** create up to three present timers.
+You can specify the display colors too.
 * **Tactile Gesture Control:** Drag your finger around the clock face to intuitively set the timer duration.
 * **Dual Mode:** Seamlessly toggle between a **Visual Timer** (Sweep dial) and a precise **Hand-Style Stopwatch**.
 * **Customizable Aesthetics:**